List of Top of the Pops dance troupes: May to October 1976 – Ruby Flipper

-In early 1976, the last remaining of the early members of Pan's People, Ruth Pearson announced her retirement, leaving just four members all of whom who had joined within the last four years; Cherry Gillespie, Mary Corpe, Lee Ward and Sue Menhenick.
-Rather than continue with this line up or add additional members, it was decided by Colby and BBC production staff to replace this group with a male and female group created for the programme, Ruby Flipper, choreographed by Colby and managed by Colby with Pearson.
+In early 1976, the last remaining of the early members of Pan's People, Ruth Pearson, announced her retirement, leaving just four members all of whom who had joined within the last four years: Cherry Gillespie, Mary Corpe, Lee Ward and Sue Menhenick.
+Rather than continue with this line-up or add additional members, Colby and BBC production staff decided to replace this group with a male and female group created for the programme, Ruby Flipper, choreographed by Colby and managed by Colby with Pearson.
 Lee Ward left shortly after this decision was made, reportedly saying regarding the change "It's a big mistake.
 Men rush home to watch sexy ladies.
-They do not want to see other men.".
+They do not want to see other men."

-Rehearsals for this new group started in March 1976, and the group began appearing on Top Of The Pops in May 1976.

-Whilst producers were aware of the switch to the new group, Bill Cotton, the then head of the light entertainment unit of which Top Of The Pops was part, was not.
+Rehearsals for this new group started in March 1976, and the group began appearing on Top of The Pops in May 1976.
+Whilst producers were aware of the switch to the new group, Bill Cotton, the then head of the light entertainment unit of which Top of The Pops was part, was not.

 This group started as a seven-piece with three men (Gavin Trace, Floyd Pearce and Phil Steggles) and four women (Menhenick, Gillespie, Patti Hammond and Lulu Cartwright).
 Corpe was not invited to join the new troupe.
-Trace, Pearce, Steggles and Cartwright joined following open auditions, Hammond, an established dancer, was invited to join to complete the "look" following a later individual audition.
-Colby viewed this gender-mixed group as an opportunity to develop more physical routines including lifts., more duets and generally not have the whole group at each performance.
+Trace, Pearce, Steggles and Cartwright joined following open auditions; Hammond, an established dancer, was invited to join to complete the "look" following a later individual audition.
+Colby viewed this gender-mixed group as an opportunity to develop more physical routines including lifts, more duets and generally not have the whole group at each performance.

-However, by August the BBC had decided to terminate the group due to perceived unpopularity and being "... out of step with viewers".
+However, by August the BBC had decided to terminate the group because of perceived unpopularity and being "... out of step with viewers".
 Their final appearance was in October 1976 (by this time Trace and Gillespie had already left, reducing Ruby Flipper to five members), with the senior management insisting on a replacement all-female grouping.
-Flick Colby recalled of this time “Bill Cotton called me in and said the British public didn’t want to see black men dancing with white women...I argued, but he told me to form another all-girl group or I was out."
+Colby recalled of this time “Bill Cotton called me in and said the British public didn’t want to see black men dancing with white women...I argued, but he told me to form another all-girl group or I was out."